magento1211/magento2-extension-sms/README.md

 - `setup_version` has been removed from module.xml; in the Dashboard, we now use composer.json to provide the current active module version.
 - Menus and ACL resources are now translatable.
 [External contribution](https://github.com/dotmailer/dotmailer-magento2-extension-sms/pull/5)
 - We replaced our use of a custom `DateIntervalFactory`, instead using the native `\DateInterval`.

-##### Bug fixes
-- Duplicate SMS sends were being queued on some setups; we’ve added checks in our observers to prevent this happening.
-- Sends relating to order ids longer than 5 digits would be queued for order_id 65535.
-This has been fixed with a schema update.

 ### 1.2.1